-For decades, the term "pre-existing condition" was a source of significant anxiety for American employees and a major cost driver for employer-sponsored health plans.
-It referred to any health issue-from asthma and diabetes to cancer or heart disease-that existed before an individual's new health coverage began.
+For decades, the term "pre-existing condition" was a big worry for American employees and a major cost driver for employer-sponsored health plans.
+It referred to any health issue—from asthma and diabetes to cancer or heart disease—that existed before a person's new health coverage began.
 Historically, these conditions could lead to higher premiums, benefit exclusions, or even a complete denial of coverage.
-Today, the regulatory landscape is fundamentally different, but the financial and administrative impact of pre-existing conditions remains a central concern for benefits strategy.
-Understanding this evolution is key for HR leaders and benefits administrators tasked with managing plan costs while ensuring compliant, equitable coverage for all employees.
+Today, the regulatory landscape is fundamentally different, but the financial and administrative impact of pre-existing conditions remains a major factor for benefits strategy.
+HR leaders and benefits administrators have to manage plan costs while ensuring compliant, equitable coverage for all employees.

 The Regulatory Revolution: ACA's Impact on Pre-Existing Conditions